AfroNeo/TeamGenerator/README.md

 * [Reference](#reference)

 ## Description
-The Team Generator application allows you to create quick and easy team profile accounts and generate them on to a HTML file for live server viewing.
+The Team Generator application allows you to create quick and easy team profile accounts and generate them on to a HTML page for live server viewing.

 ### For the Manager, we have included:
 * Manager's name